group activities

 -

 The Men’s Shed is where men can get together and enjoy doing ‘blokey stuff’ in the company of other like-minded men.
-The guys in the shed invite you to to come along and have a chat and a cuppa with other guys at the shed.
+The guys in the shed invite you to to come along to get creative in the workshop or just have a chat and a cuppa with other guys at the shed.

 Membership based.